greg-raven/Department-21/_posts/2009-07-06-the-economy-is-so-bad.md

 ---
-title: 'The Economy Is So Bad …'
+title: "The Economy Is So Bad …"
 author: 'Noam Sain'
 layout: post
 ---

 CEOs are now playing miniature golf.

-Even people who have nothing to do with the Obama administration aren’t paying their taxes.
+Even people who have nothing to do with the Obama administration aren't paying their taxes.

 Hotwheels and Matchbox stocks are trading higher than GM.